-We are partnering with the ARK T Centre in Cowley to help train and increase the skills and opportunities for young disabled people to work within the Arts.
-The funding will support access, development, training and performance in visual and carnival art, performance and dance.
+We have partnered with the ARK T Centre in Cowley to help train and increase the skills and opportunities for young disabled people to work within the Arts.

-- Thirty young female BAME musicians with the Young Women’s Music Project ‘Team Drum’ (an Oxford-based all-female drum troupe) to work with local designers and make costumes, write and learn five new processional songs for performances at Carnival and other regional festivals.
+- Helped thirty young female BAME musicians with the Young Women’s Music Project ‘Team Drum’ (an Oxford-based all-female drum troupe) to work with local designers and make costumes, write and learn five new processional songs for performances at Carnival and other regional festivals.

-- Commission an inclusive dance performance from two local dance companies, Body Politic and Parasol Dance who will be performing in the Disco area with the Arcadia bug sound system on Carnival Day.
+- Commissioned an inclusive dance performance from two local dance companies, Body Politic and Parasol Dance who performed in the Disco area with the Arcadia bug sound system on Carnival Day.

 Cowley Road Carnival is accessible

-This project builds on the foundations of another ACE funded project in 2018 that was designed to drive and amplify the representation and participation of disabled people in the arts in Oxfordshire,
+This work is ongoing and builds on the foundations of ACE funded projects in 2019 and 2018 designed to drive and amplify the representation and participation of disabled people in the arts in Oxfordshire,